curiouswalk/manimscene/README.md

             <img src="https://img.shields.io/badge/YouTube-link?style=plastic&logo=youtube&logoColor=red&labelColor=grey&color=red" height="23"
             alt="YouTube"></a>&nbsp;</p>

 In mathematics, the intriguing concept of self-similarity emerges, wherein an object bears resemblance, either entirety or partially, to a smaller iteration of itself.
 A remarkable illustration of this phenomenon is the Koch Snowflake, showcasing the beauty of complexity inherent in self-similar geometric patterns.
+It is created by repeatedly dividing each side of an equilateral triangle into three segments and replacing the middle segment with a smaller equilateral triangle.
+This process leads to a shape with an infinite perimeter enclosing a finite area.

 ## [Cycloid](source/cycloid)